the-doctor1994/team-heart-of-gold/docs/dspec/dspec.md

 * buddies (matches that have been reciprocated)

 ###conversation.sql
-This mmySQL database file will create a table for conversatiosn which includes:
+This mmySQL database file will create a table for conversations which includes:

 *
 *